najnesnaj/pinetime-zephyr/docs/samples/samplesbluetoothperipheral-notificationREADME.md

-# Bluetooth: transferring data to the watch
+# Bluetooth: getting data from the watch

 ## Overview